-We propose this measure of seven day prescriptions for long-term conditions as a surrogate measure for MCAs.
+This measure of seven day prescriptions for long-term conditions is a surrogate measure for MCAs.
 Caveats include; a seven day prescription may be clinically relevant even for long-term conditions in certain circumstances, some pharmacies will supply a MCA without a seven day prescription after making an individual assessment, and some local areas may fund provision of MCAs via a separate payment.
 Locally you may wish to review prescriptions of seven day duration for clinical appropriateness.
 Additionally the NHS Long Term Plan has set out targets for the NHS to reduce the negative impact it has on the environment.
 Many MCAs will be single use plastics or cardboards so if they are being supplied inappropriately there will be an opportunity to reduce waste in this area.

 The medicines we have used for the measure are generally used once daily for long term conditions: atorvastatin, simvastatin, levothyroxine, amlodipine and ramipril.

-Description: Total quantity where a prescription is for seven tablets or capsules of common LTC medicines as a proportion of all tablets or capsules for common LTC medicines
+You can read more detail on the measure definition notebook and on our blog.Description: Total quantity where a prescription is for seven tablets or capsules of common LTC medicines as a proportion of all tablets or capsules for common LTC medicines

 Explore: